-Chicago's top food trucks
+Best Chicago food trucks

 Great lobster rolls are hard to come by in Chicago, so it's a surprise that one of the city's best is available on wheels.
 The Happy Lobster truck serves "happy" rolls, with mayo, butter and spices, while "angry" adds some feisty heat from giardiniera.
 The meat is tender and lightly dressed, so the sweetness comes through.
 Both are available in whole or half sizes, so you can save space for a marvelous whoopie pie brought in from Maine.

 You can't miss this bold red truck, which is a regular at street festivals throughout the summer.
-Hungry customers can pick their vehicle (tacos, bao, sliders or a bowl) and select a protein (chicken, pork belly, ribeye or tofu).
+Customers pick their vehicle (tacos, bao, sliders or a bowl) and select a protein (chicken, pork belly, ribeye or tofu).
 Every menu item is dressed up with delicious house-made marinades and signature sauces.
 Can't decide?
 Go with the Piko Sampler, which includes a chicken taco, ribeye slider and pork belly bao.

 Got a sweet tooth?
-Stop everything you're doing and track down this traveling doughnut shop.
+Stop what you're doing and track down this traveling doughnut shop.
 Beavers offers the cutest miniature doughnuts in boxes of four, nine, 15 or 35.
 Free sugar toppings include cinnamon, powdered, granulated and chocolate.
-If you want something more indulgent, spend a bit more money on the signature toppings, with options like s'mores with chocolate and marshmallow sauces plus graham cracker crumbs.
+If you want something more indulgent, spend a bit more on the signature toppings, with options like s'mores with chocolate and marshmallow sauces plus graham cracker crumbs.

 The best truck fare is something you can easily eat on the sidewalk, with zero utensils and minimal mess.
 That's why empanadas are perfect, particularly those from 5411, which also has several permanent locations.
-The empanadas are baked, so they're nice and flaky and come stuffed with fillings like ham and cheese, malbec beef and caramelized onion and Parmesan.
+The empanadas are baked, so they're nice and flaky and come stuffed with fillings like ham and cheese, malbec beef and caramelized onions and Parmesan.
 You'll need a few to make a meal, so be adventurous—and tack on a side of chimichurri dipping sauce.

 Döner, the traditional street food of Turkey and Germany, isn't easy to find in Chicago, but luckily DönerMen does a damn good job replicating the dish.
-Its chicken Dönerbox (which places spit roasted chicken on a bed of fries and toppings) is excellent, and the currywurst, grilled sausage doused with rich, tomato-y house-made curry sauce and served with fries, is also terrific.
+Its chicken Dönerbox (which places spit-roasted chicken on a bed of fries and toppings) is excellent, and the currywurst, grilled sausage doused with rich, tomato-y house-made curry sauce and served with fries, is also terrific.

 You can't miss this truck—it's enormous and painted like the Italian flag—or its long line.
 The wait is worth it, though, since the pizzas are excellent Neapolitan-style pies that come topped with flavorful ingredients, like the margherita, which is tied together with a drizzle of olive oil and grated Parmesan.
-Calling this truck the boss may be a stretch, but its dishes certainly take charge.

 Food trucks aren't all French fries and pizza.
 When you need a clean break, the Corner Farmacy specializes in farm-fresh, sustainable food from local producers—think cold-pressed juices, addictive breakfast sandwiches and spicy shrimp gazpacho.
 Ingredients are sourced from nearby farms in Michigan, Indiana, Iowa and beyond, which means the menu switches with the seasons.